 Why do we need exercise?

 Exercise is more than something you do for muscles and stamina.
 While those aspects are important, there are several other benefits from exercising as well, such as better life satisfaction, improved memory, and better brain health.
 In our busy world of rushing from morning until night, many people roll their eyes at the thought of adding one more thing to their schedule, even knowing it’s a healthy choice.
 You actually can make fitness a priority, as well as convenient, if you reframe your idea of exercise.
 For example, you can combine ballet and a workout by becoming a Sleek Technique member.
-The best part is that it all happens from the comfort of your home, giving you zero excuses to forgo exercise.
+There is a free 7-day Sleek trial and the best part is that it all happens from the comfort of your home, giving you zero excuses to forgo exercise.

 Slipping in time slots.